songpengwei/md2pdf/readme.md

 - `book.pdf` — PDF with CSS-driven styling (page size/margins applied via @page rules).
 - `book.epub` — EPUB with embedded CSS and chapters split per Markdown source file.
+- `book.mobi` — MOBI converted from the generated EPUB using pypandoc (with pandoc installed) or `ebook-convert`.

 ## Notes

 - Markdown conversion relies on the `markdown` package with extensions for fenced code, tables, code highlighting classes, anchors, and attribute lists.
 - Local asset paths (images, etc.) will be resolved relative to the first source directory when generating the PDF.
 Keep assets alongside your Markdown files for portability.
+- MOBI generation requires either the `pandoc` binary (for use with `pypandoc`) or Calibre's `ebook-convert` on your PATH.